Daamss/Message-Remover/README.md

-# msgDeleter
+# Discord Mass Message Remover

 ## Description
-A lightweight discord selfbot to mass delete your messages from any server or DM on discord in seconds with just a single command
+A lightweight discord tool to mass delete your messages from any server or DM on discord in seconds with just a single command

 ## Installation